you don't need one million dollars to retire

 • Age Pension entitlement calculations remain consistent throughout the next 25 years,

-• factors in changes in spending over time with inflation, and
+• changes in spending over time with inflation are factored in and

-• assumes that the asset allocation of the super is invested in line with a Market Risk Level 5.
+• the asset allocation of the super is invested in line with a Market Risk Level 5.

-If you would like to see these scenarios in action for you, a Retirement Forecasting consultation will allow you to play with different levers to check the longevity of your savings.
+If you would like to see these scenarios in action for your own financial peace of mind, a Retirement Forecasting consultation will allow you to play with different levers to check the longevity of your savings.
 Or perhaps you simply wish to know more about your Age Pension and super options, in which case an Understanding Super consultation may suit you better.

 How do you project your own retirement income needs?